Hibou57/PostiATS-Utilities/README.md

 List the top‑level declarations in an ATS source file.
 Declarations from `#include` are treated as top‑level, although only the ones referenced from the file including the other, will be listed, due to a limitation of the produced JSON data.
 Similarly, `typedef`, `infix` declarations and others, are not listed for the same reason.

+When available, sort information is displayed.
+Availability of sort information depends on the way the ATS source is written.
+With `val` and `var`, including with pattern matching, the defined entities need to be explicitly type annotated.
+With function, sort information appears only for an extern definition.

+The output format is as follow:

+  * First line is the entity name.
+  * Second line is the language construct, in one or two parts.
+When in two parts, the first part is a general category.
+Ex “value: val+”.
+  * The third line which is optional, displays the sort information.
+  * The last line is the location formatted in a way most text editor or IDE supports.

 With the `-r` option, the listing can be recursive through `staload`.

 `pats-ls` handles `-IATS` options the same way as `pats-which` do.